GoWithGuide

 The city has it’s own history, culture, art, food and religion, and you will know better when you have a guide.

-If you are interested in specific area like street food, Japanese architecture and garden, tea ceremony experience, animal cafes, anime figures or wearing kimono, I can help you.
+If you are interested in specific area like street food, Japanese architecture and garden, tea ceremony experience, animal cafes, anime figures or finding kimono/pottery, I can help you.

 Itinerary